Mitchell Trubisky: 2019 season

-In Week 1 against the Green Bay Packers, Trubisky threw for 228 yards for zero touchdowns and one interception.
+In Week 1 against the Packers, Trubisky threw for 228 yards for zero touchdowns and one interception.
 He finished the game completing 26 out of 45 pass attempts with a quarterback rating of 62.1 as the Bears lost 10–3.
 The following week against the Denver Broncos, Trubisky threw 16 times for 120 yards, including a 25-yard completion on fourth down to wide receiver Allen Robinson with only eight seconds in the game that set up a 53-yard game-winning field goal by kicker Eddy Piñeiro.
 In Week 3 against the Washington Redskins, Trubisky recorded his first touchdown pass of the year on a three-yard throw to Taylor Gabriel; the pair recorded two more touchdowns during the second quarter.
 Trubisky ended the 31–15 Bears victory with 231 passing yards, three touchdowns, and one interception as the Bears won 31–15.
-In Week 4 against the Minnesota Vikings, Trubisky injured his shoulder after being tackled by Danielle Hunter in the first quarter.
+In Week 4 against the Vikings, Trubisky injured his shoulder after being tackled by Danielle Hunter in the first quarter.
 He was relieved by Chase Daniel who led the Bears to a 16–6 win.
 On October 20, the Bears ruled Trubisky active ahead of their game against the New Orleans Saints.
 In the game, Trubisky threw for 251 yards and two touchdowns in the 36–25 loss.